 Women with PCOS are at a higher risk of developing significant mental and physical health problems.
 Some women develop depression and anxiety from the imbalance of hormones or because of the physical changes to their appearance.

 In addition to depression and anxiety, women with PCOS are also at a higher risk of developing:

 - Heart disease

 Diagnosis and Treatment

-In order to prescribe a treatment that is appropriate to your condition and pregnancy goals, our doctors can perform a medical history evaluation, pelvic exam, imaging, and blood testing.
-While there is no cure for PCOS, our doctors can help you make lifestyle changes (such as regular exercise and a healthy diet) and provide medication to treat the symptoms of PCOS.
-Medication such as clomiphene can restore regularity to your ovulation cycle and help you increase your chances of pregnancy.
+To prescribe a treatment that is appropriate to your condition and pregnancy goals, our doctors will perform a medical history evaluation, pelvic exam, imaging, and blood testing.
+While there is no cure for PCOS, our Omaha doctors can help you make lifestyle changes and provide medication to treat the symptoms.
+Fertility drugs such as clomiphene can restore regularity to your ovulation cycle and increase your chances of pregnancy.

 If lifestyle changes and medication are unsuccessful, we can also provide ovarian drilling or in vitro fertilization (IVF) to increase your chances of becoming pregnant.
 During IVF, our doctors can manually extract eggs from your ovaries and combine them with a sperm sample in our laboratory.
 Once the eggs are fertilized, they will be implanted into the uterus.
 This method has proven highly successful in achieving pregnancy for patients with PCOS.

 See Why Omaha Chooses Us For Their Fertility Care Needs